SPRING 2026

 Widener Gallery (AAC)

 Are You Also Divergent, Friend? addresses the experience of being a person of color in a new age of automated and algorithmic surveillance.
 Four projects by artist Dennis Delgado, including video, tapestries, installation, and collage, explore how technologies of vision shape the discursive formation of the “Other.”
-Sponsored by the Studio Arts Program, the exhibit is free and open to the public.
+Sponsored by the Studio Arts Program, the exhibition is free and open to the public.

 Choral Evensong